vtex-apps/io-documentation/docs/en/Recipes/store/making-your-new-store-version-publicly-available.md

 git: "https://github.com/vtex-apps/io-documentation/blob/master/docs/en/Recipes/store/MakingYourNewStorePubliclyAvailable.md"
 ---

-# Making your new store publicly available
+# Making your new store version publicly available

 If you’re comfortable with the configurations you’ve performed and want your version of the store to be made available to any user, [linking]() the store theme app in which you’re working will not suffice: you’ll also need to **release** it, install it in a **production workspace** and promote it to **master**.